d2cio/docs/docs/getting-started/creating-services.md

 - Service names should be unique across your account

 - Directories, which should not be deleted after rebuild or redeploy (user generated content, plugins, logs, etc.) should be specified as Volumes in Persistent Data volumes block.
 Check sync if you want to [synchronize](/getting-started/containers/#synchronizing) files between all containers of service.
-Do not use it for database files.
+Do not use it for database files

 - All services in a project are visible for each other inside.
 Access from the internet is disabled by default (except NGINX and HAProxy).
-You can open access from the Internet in "Ports" block.
+You can open access from the Internet in "Ports" block

 ### Application services